Velatryx/velatryx.github.io/_posts/2010-01-07-post-modified.md

   - standard
 ---

-This is a modified blog from Murax.
+This is a modified blog from Murax...